scikit-image/skimage-tutorials/scipy-2014/README.md

 - [Part 4](http://youtu.be/pWnYjqudKHs)

-Note that exercise solution are not included within the notebooks for sections 0, 1, and 2.
-These are found in the notebook named `solutions_012.ipynb`.
+Find solved notebooks in the "solved" directory.
+Exercise solutions for sections 0, 1, and 2 are not included in completed notebooks but rather compiled in the `solutions_012.ipynb` notebook.